department-of-veterans-affairs/va-mobile-app/VAMobile/QA/processes/testscript.md

 - [ ] State persists correctly across app backgrounding and foregrounding
 - [ ] Logout/login cycle does not produce stale data

+## 8. Feature-Specific Verification

+> These checks are informed by the **QA Test Context** section of the PR.

+- [ ] **Happy path**: Navigate to the feature using the path described in the PR and verify it works as described
+- [ ] **Risk-calibrated exploration**: Based on the stated risk level, perform exploratory testing:
+    - Low -> Spot check, confirm it doesn't break surrounding features
+    - Medium -> Test primary + at least one alternate flow, one negative case
+    - High -> Full exploratory session: alternate flows, negative cases, boundary conditions, interaction with adjacent features
+- [ ] **Feature flag behavior**: If flagged, verify ON/OFF behavior matches what the PR describes
+- [ ] **Offline behavior**: If noted in the PR, verify offline handling
+- [ ] **Edge cases identified by QA**: Document any additional edge cases found during exploratory testing
+- [ ] **Regression spot-check**: Verify that features adjacent to the change still work

 ---

 ## Resources